Ice Baths & Digestive Health: Can Cold Improve Gut Function?

 What is the Role of Microbiota in Gut Health?

-The microorganisms, viruses, and bacteria that form the gut microbiome are referred to as new organ system, because of their significance.
+The microorganisms, viruses, and bacteria that form the gut microbiome are referred to as a new organ system because of their significance.
 Useful microbes are disease-preventing, limiting their dominance in the gut, seeing that they are vital for enhancing your immune response.

 Researchers have established that abnormal gut microbiomes can trigger inflammatory bowel disease and conditions such as Crohn's disease and colitis.
 The gut microbiome can have extensive effects away from your gut as well.
 According to scientists, there are links between the new organ system and the following: